 I don’t spend much time thinking about the quality of the relationship I have with myself.
 I’m just there.

 Too many of us are not our own best friends.
 We treat ourselves poorly at worst and as an afterthought at best.
 We need to do better.
 We will never have another relationship that is as close or intimate.
 And, a better relationship with yourself improves your relationship with other people.
-So, seeking better is a win-win.
+Seeking better is a win-win.

-Except, apparently, the one I have with myself.
+Except for the one I have with myself.

 “no one is going to be with me forever other than me (body, mind, soul).
 That is a fact.
 So, I better take better care of myself.
 This is not selfish as long as [I] don’t take care of [myself] at the expense of others.” -Betal Erbasi

 My problem is with the architecture.
 I built a house with damaged material.
 Instead of committing myself to the complicated structural repairs, I use behavioural changes to shore up the cracks.
 It’s like putting out a bucket for a leak.
 It’s a temporary fix, and the underlying problem remains.
 As long as it does, the patch won’t hold.

 I think some part of me hoped the relationship would change naturally, that I’d automatically become more of a friend to myself as I work on my neuroses.
 I think part of me hoped my thinking would evolve and improve without additional work.
 That I would be able to write over the bad code without looking at it and making deep edits.
 It doesn’t work that way.
 If I don’t chase the thoughts back to their point of origin and making repairs there, too, the problems will continue to recur.

 The work has been partially effective: my external behaviours are improving.
 But they’ll feel awkwardly unnatural until I change the underneath.
 I just don’t like to go there.
 It’s dark and uncomfortable and sad.

 It’ll be hard, and I like easy.